gwblocks/popup/readme.txt

 == Features ==

-- Works with the core Button block
+* Works with the core Button block
-- Decoupled trigger and popup container
+* Decoupled trigger and popup container
-- No jQuery, no bloat
+* No jQuery, no bloat
-- Lightweight CSS animations
+* Lightweight CSS animations

+== Coming Soon ==

+* Keyboard navigation and Escape key support
+* Focus trapping and improved accessibility
+* Trigger on scroll
+* Additional animations (e.g. slide, bounce)
+* Improved dimension controls (custom width/height, max size, responsive behaviour)
+* Improved visibility and editing of popup container in the block editor

+== Usage ==

+1. Add a Popup Container block to your page.
+   - In the block's Advanced settings panel (in the sidebar), set an HTML Anchor.
+     For example: contact-popup

+2. Add a core Button block anywhere on the page.
+   - In the block settings, toggle "Enable popup trigger" to ON (this option is added by the plugin).
+   - In the Button's Advanced settings, set the "Rel" attribute to match the HTML Anchor of the popup container.

+Example:

+- Popup Container HTML Anchor: contact-popup
+- Button Rel attribute: contact-popup

+When the button is clicked, it will trigger the matching popup container.

 == Installation ==